IgniteUI/igniteui-docfx/en/components/general/update_guide.md

         }
         ```

     * Since `animateOnRelease` and `dropFinished()` are also being deprecated, any `dropFinished()` method usage should be replaced with `transitionToOrigin()`.
 Otherwise you would need to call `transitionToOrigin()` depending on when you would want the dragged element to transition back to its original location.
-Not that  if the dragged element DOM position is changed, then its original location will also change based on that.
+Note that  if the dragged element DOM position is changed, then its original location will also change based on that.

 * IgxDrop
-    * Due to the default drop strategy provided with the `IxgDrop` directive is no longer applied by default, in order to continue having the same behavior,you need to set the new input `dropStrategy` to be the provided `IgxAppendDropStrategy` implementation.
+    * Due to the default drop strategy provided with the `IxgDrop` directive is no longer applied by default, in order to continue having the same behavior, you need to set the new input `dropStrategy` to be the provided `IgxAppendDropStrategy` implementation.

         ```html
         <div igxDrop [dropStrategy]="appendStrategy"></div>